ikerising12138/recipe-prediction/README.md

 ## Final Model

+### Selecting More Feature

-For the final model, we've decided to engineer more features and added them into our model.
+For the final model, we've decided to select more features and added them into our model.
 Namely, we chose `n_steps`, `n_ingredients`, and `minutes`.
 We have visualized their distributionn with regard to the ratings:

 <iframe src="assets/Scatter_Plot_N_Steps.html" width=600 height=550 frameBorder=0></iframe>